-This year our Women and Fair Trade Festival will feature seven incredible fair trade vendors from different areas of the globe:
+This year our Women and Fair Trade Festival will feature nine incredible fair trade artisan cooperatives from different areas of the globe:

 “We are tsotsil and tseltal indigenous artisan women of the Highlands region of Chiapas, Mexico, who have been walking together in search of new possibilities that will allow us to strengthen our family and community economy.
 We participate in social, political, and economic spaces because we believe that the commercialization of our products does not resolve the multiple problems that we confront every day: poverty, marginalization, and racism.
 Assuming our organizational process, making decisions with regards to our cooperative, and administering it ourselves has allowed us to begin to construct our autonomy.”

 Marigold - Gateway to India brings clothing, accessories, home decor, jewelry, gifts to Austin.. all from India!
 Visit Marigold soon to see newly arrived items!
 Fashionable Dresses, Block Printed Cotton Tops, Crinkle Skirts, Homespun Kurtas and Shirts for men, Bed Linens, Traditional Indian Jewelry, Shawls, Scarves and much more.
 Many of the items are one of a kind and vintage!

 This cooperative, based in Loja, Ecuador, is a project of the Warmipak Wasi (Casa de la Mujer) Foundation that works to prevent domestic abuse of women in the region.
 "Warmipa Huasy" (Women's House) was originated when they founded a group of support of domestic violence victims.
 They organized their own counseling and later added occupational therapy through crafting the traditional jewelry.

 Palestine Online Store